ApiLogicServer/Docs/docs/Logic-Tutorial.md

 1. **Automated Logic:** the Logic Design often translates directly into ***Executable* Rules,** which can be entered as customizations into the created API Logic Project.

-2. **Transparency:** the [Behave Logic Report](#behave-logic-report) documents the functionality of the system: Features (Stories) and Scenarios (tests) that confirm its operation.
+2. **Transparency:** the [Behave Logic Report](../Behave-Logic-Report){:target="_blank" rel="noopener"} documents the functionality of the system: Features (Stories) and Scenarios (tests) that confirm its operation.
 The report includes the underlying Rules, extending transparency to the implementation level.

 &nbsp;&nbsp;